RhetTbull/osxphotos/README.md

 **Note**: will also return None if the edited photo is missing on disk.

 #### `path_raw`
 Returns the absolute path to the associated raw photo on disk as a string, if photo is part of a RAW+JPEG pair, otherwise returns None.
+See [notes on Raw Photos](#raw-photos).

 #### `has_raw`
 Returns True if photo has an associated raw image, otherwise False. (e.g. Photo is a RAW+JPEG pair).
-See also [is_raw](#israw).
+See also [is_raw](#israw) and [notes on Raw Photos](#raw-photos).

 #### `israw`
 Returns True if photo is a raw image.
 E.g. it was imported as a single raw image, not part of a RAW+JPEG pair.
-See also [has_raw](#has_raw).
+See also [has_raw](#has_raw) and .

 #### `raw_original`
 Returns True if associated raw image and the raw image is selected in Photos via "Use RAW as Original", otherwise returns False.
+See [notes on Raw Photos](#raw-photos).

 #### `height`
 Returns height of the photo in pixels.
 If image has been edited, returns height of the edited image, otherwise returns height of the original image.
 See also [original_height](#original_height).